-Therapy is a process of self-discovery and awareness.
-It promotes the potential for growth and change.
-My task is to support and work together with you, at your own pace so that you can begin to develop a fresh outlook and new perspectives on the issues concerning you and to enable you to move forward.
-I am compassionate, thoughtful, caring and my practice provides a confidential and safe environment.
+I will work together with you, at your own pace so that you can begin to develop a fresh outlook and new perspectives on the issues concerning you so you can move forward.

 Whatever uncertainties and challenges and however overwhelmed you may be feeling - counselling is a helpful way to explore, understand and find ways to overcome difficulties.
-This is best done with a professional person by your side, not in isolation.
+This is best done in the presence a professional person by your side.

-I believe in the wholeness of mind, body and soul.
-We will be looking at your emotions, thoughts and physical sensations.
-We will work through your experiences in the here and now and at how they may be affected by past events and relationships, in order to enable you to move forward with greater insight and confidence.
+I believe in the wholeness of Mind, Body and Soul - so we will be looking at your emotions, thoughts and physical sensations, work through your experiences in the here and now as well as how past events and relationships may be informing your current difficulties, so that you can gain a greater insight and build up confidence.

-I will be happy to chat, if you are interested in more information or if you have any questions before committing to counselling.
+Please email me, if you are interested in more information or if you have any questions before committing to counselling.
 I am happy to provide a free consultation.

 "You are one of the easiest people to talk to I've ever met, and you have the empathy to get to the heart of issues and problems quickly."
 (Kev, a client)